-Awareness raising on energy efficient measures.
-In this process, the public should be informed about the social and economic advantages of sustainable energy development.
-The first phase will be focused on consulting the city population including IDPs on energy efficient measures in buildings, and on providing the information on modern technologies and the best practices for implementation Domestic Partnership Tenants'Associations in IDP settlements NGOs Other public associations Prepare information materials for the public on measures and technologies to improve living conditions and reduce energy consumption expenses Prepare information materials for residents about Zugdidi. (e.g. potential of the city in terms of energy efficiency and landscaping and the population's role in promoting these processes).
-Prepare information materials for residents on on energy efficient measures arried out by signatory cities of the Covenant of Mayors and subsequent outcomes Hold regular meetings with the public and train PR workers within residential associations Involve the public in the preparation and implementation of pilot projects Zudidi City Hall USAID GIZ EU 3.
-Raised Awareness of Zugdidi Municipality a d Assembly Representatives Raise local officials' awareness on the advantages of the city's energy consumption sustainability and social and economic benefits of the measures Zugdidi City Hall Zugdidi City Assembly Carry out seminars for the representatives of Zugdidi City Hall and City Assembly on the advantages and perspectives of sustainable energy consumption in the city.
-Support participation of representatives of City Hall and City Assembly in meetings and conferences connected to the Covenant of Mayors process at local and international levels.
-Carry out seminars for the Zugdidi City Hall Zugdidi City Hall Zugdidi City Hall Zugdidi City Assembly Regional Energy Efficiency Center Regional Energy Efficiency Center Experts from the EU and other donor countries are invited to conduct seminars on modern technologies and approaches Decisions, considered projects and measures are covered by mass media Representatives from City Hall and City Assembly are fully involved into the current processes at local and international level EC-LEDS USAID EU-COM GIZ Partnership for mitigation GHG reduction
+Awareness raising on energy Domestic Partnership • Prepare information materials for Zugdidi City Hall • TV ads and leaflets for Zugdidi residents Zudidi City Hall efficient measures.
+In this process, Tenants'Associations in the public on measures and NGOs on effective technologies on the market the public should be informed IDP settlements technologies to improve living and their advantages.
+USAID about the social and economic NGOs conditions and reduce energy Pilot projects (2 per year) with maximum advantages of sustainable energy Other public associations consumption expenses involvement of local population are • GIZ development. implemented Prepare information materials for • EU The first phase will be focused on residents about Zugdidi. (e.g. consulting the city population potential of the city in terms of measures in buildings and on energy efficiency and landscaping measures in buildings, and on and the population's role in modern technologies and the best promoting these processes). proctices for implementation practices for implementation Prepare information materials for residents on on energy efficient measures arried out by signatory and subsequent outcomes and subsequent outcomes Hold regular montings with the public and train PR workers within residential associations residential associations • Involve the public in the preparation and implementation of pilot projects F F1 3.
+Raised Awareness of Zugdidi Municipality a nd Assembly Representatives 1 I 8 1 7 , , Raise local officials' awareness on Zugdidi City Hall Carry out seminars for the Zugdidi City Hall Illustration materials prepared for EC-LEDS the advantages of the city's energy Zugdidi City Assembly representatives of Zugdidi City Zugdidi City information-education meetings consumption sustainability and Hall and City Assembly on the Assembly Information meetings conducted (at least USAID social and economic benefits of the advantages and perspectives of Regional Energy twice a year) measures sustainable energy consumption in Efficiency Center • Experts from the EU and other donor EU-COM the city. countries are invited to conduct seminars Support participation of on modern technologies and approaches • GIZ representatives of City Hall and Decisions, considered projects and City Assembly in meetings and measures are covered by mass media Partnership for conferences connected to the Representatives from City Hall and City mitigation Covenant of Mayors process at Assembly are fully involved into the current local and international levels. processes at local and international level GHG reduction